 Wall Street and Hollywood might seem worlds apart, but when it comes to movies, the two go together perfectly.

 Although there are no high-profile movies about Wall Street at this year’s Oscars, plenty have been nominated in the past, and quite a few have taken home the coveted gold statue.
-From “Wall Street” to modern-day classics like “The Big Short” and “The Wolf of Wall Street,” some of the most widely praised films of the last half century have all had one theme in common: money.
+From “Wall Street” to modern-day classics like “The Big Short” and “The Wolf of Wall Street,” some of the most widely praised films of the last half-century have all had one theme in common: money.

-So in honor of the upcoming 90th Academy Awards ceremony, here are 15 of the best movies about Wall Street, business, corruption and corporate greed.
+Check out 15 of the best movies about Wall Street, business, corruption and corporate greed.

 1. ‘Wall Street’ (1987)